 - C.5.8.1.4.18 Even though the Current Provider shall not be providing services to customers per the requirements of this HCA during the phase-in period, the Current Provider shall be eligible to receive a base compensation (see Section C.6.1) effective the date of issuance of the delivery order, purchase order, or task order.
 This is intended to compensate the TEP Contractor for preparing and reconfiguring its operations, supporting DHS in reassigning customers and for undertaking the tasks set out in Section C.5.8.1.4.16.
 The base compensation for the phase-in period shall be equal to the base compensation for a PIT of 150 customers, as specified in Section C.6.1.
-At the end of the phase-in period, the Provider shall be eligible to receive the base compensation for the PIT specified on its delivery order, purchase order, or task order. - C.5.8.1.4.19 During the phase-in period, the Current provider shall receive performance and cost reimbursement payments as specified in its TEP contract. - C.5.8.1.4.20 At the conclusion of the phase-in period, the Current Provider shall be eligible to receive outcome-based compensation and cost reimbursement payments as specified in Sections C.6.2 and C.6.3. - Transitional compensation for the Current Provider: The District shall implement the C.5.8.1.4.22 following transitional compensation guidelines for the following scenarios: - C.5.8.1.21.1 Employed customer in the Current Provider's caseload at the conclusion of the phase-in period: This refers to the following situations: (1) the customer was placed in unsubsidized employment by the Current Provider prior to the end of the phase-in period (2) the customer was placed in unsubsidized employment by another service provider and is assigned to the Current Provider during phase-in period (3) customer secured employment on his/her own without the help of an employment service provider and is assigned to Current Provider during phase-in period.
+At the end of the phase-in period, the Provider shall be eligible to receive the base compensation for the PIT specified on its delivery order, purchase order, or task order. - C.5.8.1.4.19 During the phase-in period, the Current provider shall receive performance and cost reimbursement payments as specified in its TEP contract. - C.5.8.1.4.20 At the conclusion of the phase-in period, the Current Provider shall be eligible to receive outcome-based compensation and cost reimbursement payments as specified in Sections C.6.2 and C.6.3. - C.5.8.1.4.21 Transitional compensation for the Current Provider: The District shall implement the following transitional compensation guidelines for the following scenarios: - Employed customer in the Current Provider's caseload at the conclusion of the phase-in period: This refers to the following situations: (1) the customer was placed in unsubsidized employment by the Current Provider prior to the end of the phase-in period (2) the customer was placed in unsubsidized employment by another service provider and is assigned to the Current Provider during phase-in period (3) customer secured employment on his/her own without the help of an employment service provider and is assigned to Current Provider during phase-in period.
 In all three situations, the Current Provider shall not be eligible to receive a work placement payment (Payment Point 3 in Table C.6.2) or a higher wage payment (Payment Point 4 in Table C.6.2) for that customer.
 However, the Current Provider shall be eligible to receive an employment retention payment (Payment Point 5 in Table C.6.2) for up to six months effective the last day of the phase-in period.
-Likewise, the customer shall be eligible to receive six months of employment retention incentives (See Section C.6.3.1.2) effective the last day of the phase-in period. - C.5.8.1.21.2 A customer in the Current Provider's caseload is engaged in an education slot and/or work slot at the conclusion of the phase-in period: This includes the following situations: (1) the customer was placed in an education slot and/or work slot by Current Provider before the end of the phase-in period (2) the customer was placed in an education slot and/or work slot by another service provider and is assigned to Current Provider during phase-in period.
-In both situations, the Current Provider shall be eligible to receive an education or training program completion payment (Payment Point 1 in Table C.6.2) when the customer completes the education slot and/or work slot and meets the requirements of Payment Point 1 in Table C.6.2.
-The customer shall also be eligible to receive an education or training program completion incentive once the customer meets the requirements of Section C.6.3.1.1. - C.5.8.1.21.3 A customer in the Current Provider's caseload completed an education slot and/or work slot before the conclusion of the phase-in period and is deemed employable at the conclusion of the phase-in period: The last day of the phase-in period shall be deemed the date the customer completed the education slot and/or work slot.
-Therefore, if the customer is placed in unsubsidized employment within four months of the last day of the phase-in period, then the Current Provider is eligible to receive a work placement payment of \$400 for that customer.
-If the customer is placed in unsubsidized employment four months after the last day of the phase-in period, then the Current Provider is eligible to receive a work placement payment of \$200 for that customer.
+Likewise, the customer shall be eligible to receive six months of employment retention incentives (See Section C.6.3.1) effective the last day of the phase-in period. - Not-employed customers in the Current Provider's caseload at the conclusion of the phase-in period: Though these customers were referred to the Current Provider prior to the phase-in period, the last day of the phase-in period shall be deemed the date the customer was referred to the Current Provider.
+Therefore, if customer is placed in unsubsidized employment within three months of the last day of the phase-in period, then the Current Provider is eligible to receive a work placement payment of \$400 for that customer.
+If the customer is placed in unsubsidized employment three months after the last day of the phase-in period, then the Current Provider is eligible to receive a work placement payment of \$200 for that customer.